benfeely/homeserver-base-personal/ip-planning.md

   - More efficient firewall and access control rules
   - Easier troubleshooting as the IP address immediately indicates the device type
   - More room for future static assignments (the entire 10.10.10.0/24 range)
+- **VLAN Implementation**: All subnets are implemented as VLANs over the same physical network infrastructure:
+  - Single physical LAN port on the router connected to a managed switch
+  - Switch handles VLAN tagging and forwarding
+  - Access points broadcast different SSIDs tagged with the appropriate VLAN
+  - This approach eliminates the need for multiple physical network interfaces while maintaining logical separation